pabloagn/personal-website/content/blog/10-advanced-programming-techniques.md

 1. **Using clear naming**: It's best to use descriptive names for higher-order functions and their arguments to improve code readability and maintainability.
 2. **Using type annotations**: We can specify types for function arguments and return values to ensure type safety and make the code more understandable.
 3. **Keeping functions small and focused**: Each function should have a single responsibility.
 This makes it easier to understand, test, and reuse the functions.
-4. **Leveraging immutability**: As with functional programming in general, using immutable data structures and avoiding side effects in higher-order functions can reduce the risk of bugs and improve code predictability.
+4. **Leveraging immutability**: As with functional programming in general, using immutable [[Data Structure|data structures]] and avoiding side effects in higher-order functions can reduce the risk of bugs and improve code predictability.
 5. **Using standard library functions**: We can use built-in higher-order functions like `map`, `filter`, and `reduce` instead of implementing custom iterations.
 This leads to cleaner, more idiomatic code.

 ## 2.5 Use cases